-Over 2 million + professionals use CFI to learn accounting, financial analysis, modeling and more.
+Over 2.8 million + professionals use CFI to learn accounting, financial analysis, modeling and more.
 Unlock the essentials of corporate finance with our free resources and get an exclusive sneak peek at the first module of each course.

 Start Free

-What is the Notional Principal Amount?
+What is the Notional Amount?

-The notional principal amount refers to the predetermined dollar amount in an interest rate swap on which interest payments are based.
+The notional amount refers to the predetermined dollar amount in an interest rate swap on which interest payments are based.
 It is the face value that is used to calculate interest payments on financial instruments.

-The notional principal amount does not change hands, and therefore, no party pays or receives the amount at any time.
+The notional amount does not change hands, and therefore, no party pays or receives the amount at any time.
 The only transactions that change hands between the transacting parties are the interest rate payments.
-Essentially, the notional principal amount is the value of the asset that a person owns.
+Essentially, the notional amount is the value of the asset that a person owns.

-The notional principal amount is the assumed principal amount of a financial contract on which the exchanged interest rates are based.
+The notional amount is the assumed principal amount of a financial contract on which the exchanged interest rates are based.

 It is a theoretical amount that never changes hands between the parties.

-The notional principal amount is used as the face value of a financial instrument when calculating the interest payments due.
+The notional amount is used as the face value of a financial instrument when calculating the interest payments due.

-Understanding the Notional Principal Amount
+Understanding the Notional Amount

-The notional principal amount is the assumed principal amount that is used as the base amount when calculating the exchanged interest amount.
+The notional amount is the assumed principal amount that is used as the base amount when calculating the exchanged interest amount.
 The principal amount is functionally separated from the transaction, and the only actual components in the transaction are the interest rate payments.

-The interest payable is based on the notional principal amount, which can be in any denomination.
-Also, the notional principal amount does not need to be a cash value, and it can be equivalent to the value of equity holdings.
+The interest payable is based on the notional amount, which can be in any denomination.
+Also, the notional amount does not need to be a cash value, and it can be equivalent to the value of equity holdings.

 Practical Example

-1. Interest rate swaps
+1. Interest Rate Swaps

 An interest rate swap occurs when two parties lend funds to each other but with different terms, i.e., repayment schedule and interest rates.
 It helps shift the risk or returns of an investment to another party, where one investment comes with a variable rate of return, while the other party offers a fixed rate of return.

 Such a type of arrangement benefits one party, with the other party suffering a loss.
-The notional principal amount is the theoretical amount on which the interest payments are based.
+The notional amount is the theoretical amount on which the interest payments are based.
 The amount can be any currency or a combination of currencies.

-2. Total return swaps
+2. Total Return Swaps

-The other party in the contract calculates interest payments based on the return of the underlying asset, i.e. income generated plus capital appreciation if any.
+The other party in the contract calculates interest payments based on the return of the underlying asset, i.e., income generated plus capital appreciation, if any.
 The underlying asset can be a bond, loan, or equity index.

-CFI is the official provider of the global Commercial Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class financial analyst.
+CFI is the official provider of the global Capital Markets & Securities Analyst (CMSA®) certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful:

 Take your learning and productivity to the next level with our Premium Templates.